dotnet/training-tutorials/content/csharp/getting-started/exceptions.md

 }
 ```

+### Tip {.tip .newLanguage}
-**Note:** When you throw an exception, there is always the chance that the exception will go unhandled, so be careful to throw only exceptions when it feels appropriate.
+> When you throw an exception, there is always the chance that the exception will go unhandled, so be careful to throw exceptions only when it feels appropriate.

 ## Creating Your Own Exceptions
 When you are going to throw an exception in your code, it's important that you use the correct exception.
 This makes it easier for you, and others who call your code, to catch the specific exception that you're throwing.